mnemnion/zitron/doc/zitron.md

 Will generate `src/parse.out` and `src/parse.zig`.

 Using Zitron from your own `build.zig` is quite a bit more involved, but it's also better.
 If you're using `zig build` already, and you probably are, do it this way instead.
 It may make sense to run the CLI tool during development, if and when you need access to esoteric things like the `.out` file, the `.sql` dump.
-This method doesn't make those convenient to access.
+This method renders those somewhat less convenient to access.
 But to ship a grammar?
 Read on.

 <tk build.zig.zon and zig fetch etc>

 Then in your `build.zig`, things are moderately complex.
 We'll assume your source file is at `src/grammar/parse.zy` and you're generating a separate [%token_enum](#token_enum) as `TokenKind`, the default.
 Anything else you want the module to use should also be in `src/grammar`.

 The approved method, while fairly involved, creates the module in a cache directory when the output `.zig` file is needed.
 It works